 04.05 Division Directors

 a.
 Division directors should meet with their subordinate line managers on a regular basis (e.g., weekly) to discuss on-site activities, including significant findings, trends, and potentially generic issues.
 Their level of involvement should be proportional to the significance of the findings.
-They shall ensure that NRC manager is present at those on-site activity exit meetings where findings have resulted in an apparent significant finding.
+They shall ensure that an appropriate NRC manager is present at those on-site activity exit meetings where findings have resulted in an apparent significant finding.

 b.
 Division directors or their deputies should average one site visit a month to monitor on-site activities for which they are responsible.
 The DRP division director or deputy should make every effort to visit each site at least once every two years.
 These visits should typically include a tour of the RCA in the accompaniment of a site inspector.
 The DRP and DRS division directors or deputies should consider making contact with individual licensee managers or unit managers as appropriate to the ongoing and/or apparent, security or regulatory impact issues at the site.
 During site visits, DRP or DRS division directors and their deputies should focus their observations on ongoing and/or apparent safety and security issues.
 Also, they should overtly solicit feedback from their licensee counterparts regarding implementation of the NRC regulatory programs at their facility.
 Division directors must evaluate the validity of the licensee's adverse comments and initiate appropriate action to correct the problem.
 See section 0102-05, below.
 In addition, the DRP director or deputy should hold a brief personal discussion with the SRI and/or resident inspector of each site periodically (i.e., about quarterly) to discuss ongoing and/or apparent safety, security or impact issues; this discussion may take place during a site visit, during an inspectors visit to the regional office for other agency business, during a periodic inspection debrief, or by telephone.